Chopra-Mohit/mdef2025/README.md

-# Mohit Chopra - Fab Academy documentation
+# Mohit Chopra - MDEF documentation

 Visit [fabacademy.org](https://fabacademy.org/) for class and other information.